 Controlling rising licensing costs presents a further challenge.
-Streaming costs are growing rapidly, with Netflix financials indicating the firm's cost of acquiring streaming content has steadily risen, from \$48 million in 2008 to \$64 million in 2009, then to a whopping \$406 million in 2010.
-The Starz deal cost the firm about \$30 million, but some estimates suggest that renewal might require ten times that amount.G.
-Szala, "Analysts Opine on Possible Netflix-Starz Deal Renewal," Hollywood Reporter, May 10, 2011.
-Streaming licensing deals are tricky because rates vary widely even when titles are available.
-Titles might be offered via a flat rate for unlimited streams, a per-stream rate, a rate for a given number of streams, a premium for exclusive content, and various permutations in between.
-Some vendors have been asking as much as four dollars per stream for more valuable contentD.
-Rayburn, "Netflix Streaming Costs," Streaming Media, June/July 2009.-a fee that would quickly erase subscriber profits, making any such titles too costly to add to the firm's library.
-Remember, Netflix doesn't charge more for streaming-it's built into the price of its flat-rate subscriptions, so these marginal costs 10 could crater earnings.
+Unlike DVD costs, which largely remain fixed (buy a DVD and you own it for life), streaming costs are usually licensed for a limited time period and costs often rise when licenses are renewed.
+Netflix financials indicate the firm's cost of acquiring streaming content has steadily risen, from \$48 million in 2008 to \$64 million in 2009, then to a whopping \$406 million in 2010.

+Streaming licensing deals also complicate a firm's cost estimates because rates vary widely even when titles are available.
+Studios might offer titles via a flat rate for unlimited streams, a rate according to a service's overall subscribers, a per-stream rate, a rate for a given number of streams, a premium for exclusive content, and various permutations in between.
+Some vendors have been asking as much as four dollars per stream for more valuable content-a fee that would quickly erase subscriber profits, making any such titles too costly to add to the firm's library.
+And some firms may require separate licenses to stream to international markets.

-The Netflix track record for securing streaming deals has also been mixed, with some firms steadfastly refusing to offer Netflix streaming rights.
+Another problem-some firms steadfastly refuse to offer Netflix streaming rights.
 Time Warner's HBO has thus far tried to keep streaming a perk limited to its own paying subscribers.
 It offers video-on-demand and HBO Go app access for its cable customers, but refuses to offer current content for streaming via Netflix.
-Many fear that a Netflix with broad content offerings might prompt cable subscribers to become cord cutters, paying only for Internet access and not cable TV.
+And while the Starz network initially licensed its content to Netflix for \$30 million, it turned down ten times that amount to renew the deal in 2011.W.
+Donckles, "Netflix and Starz Can't Strike a Deal Over Streaming," Technorati, Sept.
+7, 2011.
+HBO and Starz fear that a Netflix with broad content offerings might prompt cable subscribers to become cord cutters (eliminating cable all together) or cord shavers (who drop premium cable channels).
+Why pay \$15 for a package of premium cable channels if Netflix could offer the same content and more for just \$8.

 One way Netflix can counter rivals with exclusive content is to offer exclusive content of its own.
-It's first big-name deal involved paying \$100 million for the initial twenty-six-episode exclusive for the series House of Cards, beating out HBO and AMC in a bidding war for the yet-to-be produced show that features Oscarwinner Kevin Spacey and which will be produced by David Fincher (director of The Social Network).
+The firm has secured exclusive streaming rights for several popular shows, including the AMC series Mad Men.
+Netflix also paid \$100 million for the initial twenty-six-episode exclusive for the series House of Cards, beating out HBO and AMC in a bidding war for a brand-new series featuring Oscar-winner Kevin Spacey and which will be produced by David Fincher (director of The Social Network).
 It's a risky move-unlike most of Netflix's other content, House of Cards hasn't been produced, so no one knows if it'll be a hit.
 And it's unknown if the prospect of exclusive content bidding wars will prompt more firms to share their content instead of fighting over it.
 But Netflix's growing audience size is now comparable to that of the largest cable firms, with some suggesting Netflix is a quasi-network (Netflix now has more subscribers than Showtime and Comcast and is closing in on HBOB.
 Evangelista, "Netflix Growth Moves It into No. 2 behind HBO," San Francisco Chronicle, April 26, 2011.).
 Hastings says he anticipates that Netflix will do more exclusive deals for new content, stating, "We're willing to do that if we have to, but we think it makes more economic sense for us and pay television [providers like HBO] to share windows."L. Rose, "Netflix Will Distribute David Fincher's 'House of Cards'-It's Official," Hollywood Reporter, March 18, 2011.